Sunday, July 31, 2016

 Read the flipping manual

 Sadly, collision detection is often suspect and the car oddly bounces during a bump when going too fast.
-The cops are a little simple with naive AI that isn't exactly Einstein-level but good enough to give you a good chase.
+The cops are a little simple with naive AI that isn't exactly Einstein-level but good enough to give you a thrilling chase.
 If caught, you're presented with a rather dodgy-looking image of the scene...
-I shall say no more about this lol.
+I shall say no more about this but you need to see it.

 Initially, the in-game user interface is rather complex, and especially confusing if you choose to be the police.
-Down the left are many icons - most of which I have no idea about!
+Why I've no idea!
+Anyhow, down the left are many icons - most of which I have no idea about!
 Along the bottom of the screen are two windows - the first is an overhead city map which displays the location of the fuzz.
 The other is a first-person view (from inside your car) and should help avoid crashing into law-abiding citizens.
 Well, in theory!

 Success!!
 We've finally found the way out of this urban jungle.
 Now, HIT IT!!